telerik/ajax-docs/controls/imageeditor/accessibility-and-internationalization/localization.md

 **RadImageEditor** is fully localized using Global resources.
 The control comes with three built-in language packs, English, German and French, between you can easily switch be setting the **Language** property or setting **UICulture** property to the @Page directive.
 The **Language** property is with higher priority than the global **UICulture** setting.

 Similar to **RadGrid**, **RadEditor** and **RadScheduler**, you can use resx files to localize (or customize) the control’s localization strings with minimum efforts.
-The Telerik® UI for ASP.NET Ajax suite’s installation wizard copies the built-in resource files in the **App_GlobalResources** folder in your local installation.
+The Telerik® UI for ASP.NET AJAX suite’s installation wizard copies the built-in resource files in the **App_GlobalResources** folder in your local installation.

 ![Resource Files Location](images/radimageeditor-resx-files-location.png)